Be sure to also read the Admissions Process Overview before beginning the application process.

-The Dual MAS/MLIS program, in which students pursue both degrees at the same time, is for students interested in acquiring the skills and knowledge required to work in both libraries and archives, as well as a number of other information environments.
+The Dual MAS/MLIS program, in which students pursue both degrees at the same time, is for students interested in acquiring the skills and knowledge required to work in both libraries and archives, or a hybrid library/archive environment, as well as a number of other information environments.
 Employment opportunities increase with qualifications in both disciplines.

 The Master of Arts in Children’s Literature (MACL) program is a multi-disciplinary academic master’s degree, and does not by itself qualify graduates to work as teachers or children’s librarians.
 It does, however, allow for deeper study into children’s and young adult literature of all types, and is of interest primarily to those who are, or who intend to be, involved in teaching, school or public library services, writing, editing/publishing, theatre/film, storytelling, or affiliated fields.
 Most of these positions will require additional educational credentials.